Reviews Communities Blog FAQ Services About Contact

 Yes.
 The same 45 and 180 day rules, identification strategies, and intermediary selection criteria apply.
 The key difference is price and inventory.
 In Rancho Bernardo and Scripps Ranch you may favor reverse exchanges to secure scarce listings, and you should plan permits earlier for ADU projects.

-What if you cannot identify by day 45?
+What happens if you cannot identify a replacement property by day 45?

 You cannot extend day 45.
 You should pre build a list, keep backups, and be ready with a DST allocation as a final fallback.
 If you miss the identification deadline, you can still close your purchase, but part or all of your proceeds may become taxable.

-Can you start renovations before closing during a 1031?
+Can you start renovations before closing during a 1031 exchange?

 Not on a standard forward exchange.
 Work started before the EAT takes title will not count toward replacement value.
 If timing is tight, switch to a reverse or improvement exchange so the EAT can hold title while authorized renovations proceed within the 180 day window.